Sandhiyamrs/python-problem-solving-collection/02_password_manager/README.md

-# Password Manager Utility
+# Password Manager

-### Problem

-Generate a strong random password and save it to a text file with the website/app name.

---

-### Why?
-Useful for security-conscious users and storing credentials safely.

---

-### Input
-- Website name
-### Output
-- Generated password
-- Saved to passwords.txt
+A command-line password manager that securely stores and retrieves passwords using encryption.
+Designed for learning secure storage and file handling.